Estimate Time6 min

 Know your family

 "Just because you give a child power of attorney, it doesn't give them license to steal.
-And just because they are going to inherit the money someday, it doesn't mean they can take it now," says Noury.
+Just because they are going to inherit the money someday, it doesn't mean they can take it now," says Noury.
 "If you really feel like there is someone with power of attorney who is acting inappropriately, then get a different one.
 Don't give them that open door, because once the money is gone, it's gone."

 When you are trying to figure out how to manage this process, family mapping can be a useful exercise in the financial planning process.
 This is an interactive experience that allows you to see a visual snapshot of money and relationships that can help drive family harmony.